scikit-bio/scikit-bio/doc/README.md

     $ pip install pep8

 But, it is frustrating to submit code only to have it shot down due to PEP8 errors.
-What we're really like to do is check for errors prior to we even issue a pull request.
+What we'd really like to do is check for errors prior to we even issue a pull request.
 Luckily, git provides mechanisms to automatically execute arbitrary scripts prior to commit.